scoton/aws-nlp-workshop/1_VocFramework/README.md

 #### Background

-You'll follow the same staeps as above to create a Lambda function that will read all the records in DynamoDB table and return the list.
+You'll follow the same steps as above to create a Lambda function that will read all the records in DynamoDB table and return the list.
 AWS Lambda will run your code in response to events such as an HTTP request.

 #### High-Level Instructions

-Use the AWS Lambda console to create a new Lambda function called `GetAllCustomerFeedbacks` that will process the API request submitted with customer name and feedback.
+Use the AWS Lambda console to create a new Lambda function called `GetAllCustomerFeedbacks-username` (replace "username" for your email address without "@...") that will process the API request submitted with customer name and feedback.
 Use the provided [getallcustomerfeedbacks.py](functions/getallcustomerfeedbacks.py) example implementation for your function code.
 Just copy and paste from that file into the AWS Lambda console's editor.

-Make sure you pass the name of the DynamoDB table that you created earlier to your Lambda function, through an environment variable named `table_name` and you configure your function to use the `VOCLambdaRole` IAM role you created in the previous section.
+Make sure you pass the name of the DynamoDB table that you created earlier to your Lambda function, through an environment variable named `table_name` and you configure your function to use the `VOCLambdaRole-username` IAM role you created in the previous section.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>